 The following sections outline the various land use designations used in the Future Land Use Plan.
 The designations are organized by growth category and by the type of area.
 The description of each designation includes a series of land use districts that define the general pattern of development.
 Each district includes an objective for the general pattern and type of development that is desired together with the general types of uses (allowed uses) that are appropriate in the designation and an outline of the development standards including the density/intensity of development.
-The location of these various land use districts is shown on the accompanying Future Land Use Plan Map (see Figure 2.3 below)
+The location of these various land use districts are shown on the accompanying Future Land Use Plan Map (see Figure 2.3 on the following page).

-In addition to the Future Land Use Map, four detail maps (Figures 2.3, 2.4, 2.5, and 2.6) show the future land use designations for specific portions of the community, including Downtown, New Auburn, Minot Avenue, and Center Street.
+In addition to the Future Land Use Map, four detail maps (Figures 2.4, 2.5, 2.6, and 2.7) show the future land use designations for specific portions of the community, including Downtown, New Auburn, Minot Avenue, and Center Street.